sonalsatpute/shoping-cart-discount-calculator-java/README.md

 - Follow 10 minutes’ iterations, there should be something working to demo at the end of every iteration, commit your changes on github.
 - Write Unit tests to execute and verify the program

+# Assumption
+- All inputs are valid
+- Slabs Configuration is valid